McGill-DMaS/GAGE/README.md

 - **blockFeatureGenerator.py**: Generates block features for the graphs.
 - **utility.py**: General utility functions used across different scripts.

-## Authors
-Mohd Saqib - mohd.saqib@mail.mcgill.ca

-Benjamin C. M. Fung - ben.fung@mcgill.ca

-Philippe Charland - philippe.charland@drdc-rddc.gc.ca

-Andrew Walenstein - walenste@ieee.org

 ## Acknowledgments
-This research is supported by BlackBerry Limited (ALLRP 561035), Defence Research & Development Canada, and NSERC Alliance Grants (ALLRP 561035-20)
+GAGE was developed by Mohd Saqib under the supervision of Benjamin C. M. Fung, in the McGill Data Mining and Security Lab in Canada.
+It is distributed under the Creative Commons Attribution-NonCommercial 4.0 International License (for detail click [here!](https://github.com/McGill-DMaS/GAGE?tab=License-1-ov-file)).
+This research is supported by BlackBerry Limited (ALLRP 561035), Defence Research & Development Canada, and NSERC Alliance Grants (ALLRP 561035-20).
+Special thanks to Philippe Charland and Andrew Walenstein.

-## License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/.

 ## Disclaimer
 The software is provided as-is with no warranty or support.
 We do not take any responsibility for any damage, loss of income, or any problems you might experience from using our software.
 If you have questions, you are encouraged to consult the paper and the source code.
 If you find our software useful, please cite our paper above.